contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/07_manage/01_connectors.md

 APISpark can bring additional features to your existing web API hosted outside of APISpark with the *Connector* cell.

-# Enhanced your web API
+# Enhance your web API

 With a *Connector*, you can add to your API:
 * Authenticated access
 * Fine-grained access control
 * Rate-limitation (quotas) to your API users
 * IP filtering

 # How does a connector work?